churchinsmyrna/R/Event-Documentation:-The-SEESon-7-Cliffhanger.md

 Orchestrated Observation, Orchestrated Neutralization Operation (Physical and Technical).

-## Related:
+## Notes:
+* The name "SEESon" is an etymological play on the phrase "See Son," which refers to the second coming of Jesus Christ as a response to the Veiled Conquest.

-* Creator-inspired artwork: "Murder of the Lawson Family" by Vandaveer
+* The Creator has instructed that Vandaveer's song "Murder of the Lawson Family" be linked (re: Javier)